cgarciae/quantile-regression/main.md

-    '\nOn the other hand, having multiple quantile values allows you to estimate the density of the data, since the difference between two adjacent quantiles represent the probability that a point lies between them, we can construct a piecewise function that approximates the density of the data.\n'
+On the other hand, having multiple quantile values allows you to estimate the density of the data, since the difference between two adjacent quantiles represent the probability that a point lies between them, we can construct a piecewise function that approximates the density of the data.

 ```python